The designated person for safeguarding is Jane May (Deputy Head Teacher). In her absence please contact Joanne Smith

 Your concern must be taken to a designated member of staff immediately and not discussed with anyone else

 Designated Person is Jane May (DHT), other designated staff are: Joanne (HT), Trevor (Phase 3 lead) and Zoe (Assessment Lead).
-If none of the designated people are available you must take it to one of the school’s Keystage Leaders: Andy, Joy or Wendy
+If none of the designated people are available you must take it to one of the school’s Keystage Leaders: Andy, Kerry or Wendy